PBS Frequently Asked Questions

 What medicines count towards reaching the Safety Net threshold?

-The total of your patient out-of-pocket expenses, less any allowable discounts, special patient contributions or brand premiums, from all of your PBS listed medicines count towards the Safety Net threshold.
-These are called qualifying prescriptions.
+The total of your patient out-of-pocket expenses, less any allowable discounts, special patient contributions or brand premiums, from all of your PBS/RPBS listed medicines and non-PBS public outpatient medicines count towards the Safety Net threshold.

 If the cost of one of your prescriptions takes you exactly to the threshold amount, the particular prescription will not be reduced.
 Only when you have exceeded the threshold will you receive the reduced Safety Net price.